octabytes/octabytes.github.io/content/hosting-and-infrastructure/monitoring/uptime-kuma.md

   description: Uptime Kuma is a self-hosted, open-source, fancy uptime monitoring and alerting system.
 It can monitor HTTP, HTTP with keyword, TCP, Ping and even DNS systems.
 Similar to Uptime Robot, it supports multiple notification systems.
   features:
     - title: Website & SSL monitoring
-      description: Uptime Kuma ensures reliable monitoring so you can be warned before any significant trouble.
+      description: "Uptime Kuma ensures reliable monitoring so you can be warned before any significant trouble.
 It saves you money.
 You won't lose visitors because of an expired SSL certificate.
-And you'll get notified 30, 14 and 7 days before expiration so you have time to renew.
+And you'll get notified 30, 14 and 7 days before expiration so you have time to renew."
     - title: Ping monitoring
       description: With Uptime Kuma, you can leverage one of the tools that administrators most use to check the availability of network devices.
     - title: Port monitoring